xixiaofinland/sf.nvim/README.md

 There are two categories of test actions.

-✨ 1.
-Simple use-case: Test without code coverage info
+✨ Use-case 1: without code coverage info

 You can,